danielleferraro/rladies-sb-stay-relevant/README.md

-# rladies-sb-stay-relevant
+# How to Stay Relevant: What's new in R and tips for maintaining modern code
-Materials for the R-Ladies Santa Barbara Meetup "How to Stay Relevant: What's new in R and tips for maintaining modern code"
+Materials for the R-Ladies Santa Barbara Meetup on 4/16/2025